pulumi/docs/content/blog/why-every-cloud-engineer-needs-pulumi-esc-secrets-management/index.md

 ## What is Pulumi ESC?

-Pulumi ESC is a secrets management and orchestration service from Pulumi designed to secure sensitive configurations across modern cloud environments.
-It supports seamless integration, enabling engineers to:
+Pulumi ESC simplifies how organizations manage secrets and configurations.
+It is designed to secure sensitive configurations across modern cloud environments and supports seamless integration, enabling engineers to:

 - Centrally manage secrets for applications and infrastructure.
 - Synchronize secrets dynamically across Kubernetes and other environments with platforms like ESO.